Daniel Lawrence Taylor

-Daniel Lawrence Taylor is a British actor and comedy writer.
+Daniel Lawrence Taylor is a British actor, comedy writer, and producer.

+In 2004, Taylor graduated from Royal Holloway, University of London with a Bachelor of Arts (BA) degree in drama and theatre studies.

 He appeared in several sitcoms including Uncle, How Not to Live Your Life, and Hunderby.
 He starred in ITV2's 2015 comedy Cockroaches and had a small role in The Inbetweeners.
 He is one half of the comedy duo Ginger & Black (with Eri Jackson).
+He appeared in series 2 of Lobby Land, a BBC Radio 4 political satire broadcast.

 Taylor created, wrote and starred in the ITV2 sitcom Timewasters.
 The first series of Timewasters aired in 2017 and the second series aired in spring 2019.
 Series 1 was nominated for a BAFTA in 2018 for Best Scripted Comedy.
 In 2018, Taylor was named as a BAFTA Breakthrough Brit.
+He serves as showrunner, head writer and has a supporting role on the BBC Three comedy-drama series Boarders which was broadcast in 2024.